engintoklu/sheldon.vim/README.md

 `which <cmdname>` -- write which executable or Vim function is associated with the Sheldon command cmdname

+`replace <vimRegExp> <replaceText> <fileNames...>` -- replaces all occurences of `<vimRegExp>` in all specified files with `<replaceText>`.
+Use `replace -y <vimRegExp> <replaceText> <fileNames...>` for automatically answering 'yes' to all confirmation questions.
+If the regular expression or a file name starts with `-`, it can be misunderstood as a command line option flag.
+To prevent this, use: `replace -- -3.0 -4.0 mynumbers.txt`, or `replace -y -- -3.0 -4.0 mynumbers.txt` with yes-to-all setting.

 ## Notes for Windows Users

 On Windows, the primary directory separator is the backslash character (`\`).
 The forward slash (`/`) is the secondary directory separator.
 If you need to call an external tool which understands paths only via backslashes, you might want to quote the path within single quotes (`'`):